skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > in the way of Charisma or diplomacy, but this was more about
 > roleplaying than roleplaying so that didn't hurt him.
 >
-> This Dwarven general was a funny (odd) fellow and we had a lot of
+> This dwarven general was a funny (odd) fellow and we had a lot of
-> fun with this conversation as two Dwarves hammering out the details
+> fun with this conversation as two dwarves hammering out the details
 > of the agreement.
 You can't have this kind of fun with raw
 > hack-n-slash players, and I am once again grateful that I have such
 > good gaming buddies.

-The Dwarves agree to pull up stakes, take down their siege machinery, and head north.
+The dwarves agree to pull up stakes, take down their siege machinery, and head north.
 A lot of their forces are concentrated in the south at Telwin Port, and it will take three days to regroup and mobilize.
 Thordek thanks him, and the group departs.